thisgirlJo/airbnb-clone-project/README.md

 2. **Property Management**: Develop features for property listing creation, updates, and retrieval.
 3. **Booking System**: Create a booking mechanism for users to reserve properties and manage booking details.
 4. **Payment Processing**: Integrate a payment system to handle transactions and record payment details.
-5. Review System: Allow users to leave reviews and ratings for properties.
+5. **Review System**: Allow users to leave reviews and ratings for properties.
 Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

 ## ⚙️ Technology Stack